Author: sulochana

 Singapore PR Requirements (2026): Who Qualifies and What ICA Looks For

 Applying for Singapore Permanent Residency (PR) is a key goal for many expatriates, professionals, students and families who wish to build a stable future in Singapore.
-Understanding the application process and ICA’s eligibility requirements from the start is essential.
+Understanding ICA’s eligibility requirements from the start is essential.

 While PR status offers long-term security and the freedom to live and work in Singapore without pass renewals, approval is discretionary and assessed holistically by the Immigration & Checkpoints Authority (ICA).
 Applications are evaluated based on employment history, financial stability, family profile, and demonstrated contribution to Singapore society.